-This is a very simple dish to make.
-The preparation time is only the few minutes it will take you to peel and chop the vegetables.
+This recipe for cottage pie is very easy to make.
+The preparation time is only the few minutes that it takes to peel and chop the vegetables.
 Cooking time is about 15 minutes to brown the mince, and then another 30 minutes in the oven to bake.

 Fry the mince and onions

-Sweat the onions and garlic (if using) in a little sunflower oil first, just to let them soften, then add the mince and stir fry until the mince is no longer pink and is nicely separated and crumbly.
+Sweat the onions and garlic (if using) in a little sunflower oil first, just to let them soften, then add the ground beef and stir fry until it is no longer pink and is nicely separated and crumbly.

 Add the rest of the ingredients